cloudstateio/cloudstate/README.md

 In Key-Value, the _state out_ is the key and _state in_ the value.

 While most developers have worked with Key-Value stores, Event Sourcing and CRDTs might be a bit unfamiliar.
-What's interesting is that they fit an event-driven model vely well and while being on the opposite sides of the state consistency spectrum, with the former gives strong (ACID) consistency (through event logging) while the latter eventual/causal consistency.
+What's interesting is that they fit an event-driven model very well and while being on the opposite sides of the state consistency spectrum, with the former gives strong (ACID) consistency (through event logging) while the latter eventual/causal consistency.
 Together they give us a wide range of options for managing distributed state in a consistent fashion by allowing you to choose the optimal model for the specific use-case and data set[^7].

 ### High-level design